explosion/spacy-course/chapters/en/slides/chapter1_03_rule-based-matching.md

 more about this later – for now, just remember to always pass it in.

 The `matcher.add` method lets you add a pattern.
 The first argument is a unique ID to identify which pattern was matched.
-The second argument is an optional callback.
-We don't need one here, so we set it to `None`.
-The third argument is the pattern.
+The second argument is a list of patterns.

 To match the pattern on a text, we can call the matcher on any doc.